+86 13073847729

 Usage

-On the other hand, a water-cooled engine contains a closed radiator system for cooling.
-This engine cooling system is similar to the systems in many automobiles.
-Liquid-cooled engines tend to be used in higher kilowatt generators as larger engines require higher power output levels and reduce the amount of heat generated by larger engines.
-As expected, the larger the engine, the longer it takes to cool down.
+On the other hand, a liquid-cooled engine contains a closed radiator system for cooling, and tend to be used in higher kilowatt generators as efficient reduce the amount of heat generated by larger generators.

 Generator size